Popover

 Benefits

-- Enhances user focus by offering context-specific content.
+- Better user focus with context-specific content

 Drawbacks

-- Positioning challenges, especially if the popover appears off-screen.
+- Positioning problems – popover appears off-screen

 Anatomy